ibm-cloud-docs/key-protect/manage-dual-auth.md

 |IAM_token|**Required**.
 Your {{site.data.keyword.cloud_notm}} access token.
 Include the full contents of the IAM token, including the Bearer value, in the curl request.<br><br>For more information, see [Retrieving an access token](/docs/key-protect?topic=key-protect-retrieve-access-token).|
 |instance_ID|**Required**.
 The unique identifier that is assigned to your {{site.data.keyword.keymanagementserviceshort}} service instance.<br><br>For more information, see [Retrieving an instance ID](/docs/key-protect?topic=key-protect-retrieve-instance-ID).|
 |return_preference|**Optional**.
 A header that alters server behavior for POST and DELETE operations.<br><br>When you set the return_preference variable to return=minimal, the service returns a successful deletion response.
 When you set the variable to return=representation, the service returns both the key material and the key metadata.|
-{: caption="Table 2.
-Describes the variables that are needed to delete a key." caption-side="top"}
+{: caption="Describes the variables that are needed to delete a key." caption-side="top"}

 If the `return_preference` variable is set to `return=representation`, the details of the `DELETE` request are returned in the response entity-body.